 Forsyth Tech is dedicated to the future of aviation in the Triad.
 Our state-of-the-art Mazie S. Woodruff Aviation Technology Lab at Smith Reynolds Airport provides a home for growth and talent.
 This 16-million-dollar aviation campus will train a skilled workforce full of aviation technicians and mechanics ready to take the Triad to new heights.

 Total of 52,000 sq. ft.

 Airframe Lab – approx. 15,000 sq. ft. – will store approx. 8 aircraft

 Total classroom/lab – 32,000 sq. ft.

 - Sheet Metal

 Faculty, Student and Office space is included

-The school will offer two (2) programs of study:
+The school will offer one (1) programs of study:

 The Aviation Systems Technology program will educate an applicant in the requirements necessary to become an Aviation Maintenance Technician.
 This program will consist of three phases of training: general, airframe, and power plant.
 It will provide you with the knowledge and skills to qualify for an aircraft mechanic’s certificate with airframe and/or power plant ratings.
-The curriculum is approved by the Federal Aviation Administration (FAA) under 14 CFR Part 147, which governs aviation maintenance schools.
 This is a limited enrollment program.

 The Forsyth Tech Mazie S. Woodruff Aviation Technology Lab at Smith Reynolds Airport has relationships with local, regional, and national employers who have constant demand for Aircraft Maintenance and Avionics Technicians.